tapis-project/documentation/source/specialized-services/etl/overview.rst

 * :ref:`Local Outbox <etl_local_outbox>` - The system where the output will be staged for transfer to the destination system
 * :ref:`Remote Inbox <etl_remote_inbox>` - The destination system where output data will be archived
 * **ETL System Configuration** - A collection of systems responsible for storage of data and manifest files.
 It is the general term for remote and local inboxes and outboxes.
-* **Data System** - Component system of an ETL System Configuration responsible for the storage data.
+* **Data System** - Component system of an ETL System Configuration responsible for the storage of data.
-* **Manifests System** - Component system of an ETL System Configuration responsible for the storage manifests.
+* **Manifests System** - Component system of an ETL System Configuration responsible for the storage of manifests.
 * **Phase** - A distinct stage of a single Tapis ETL Pipeline run: ``ingress``, ``transform``, ``egress``
 * **Resubmission** - Rerunning a specific phase or phases of an ETL pipeline for a given manifest.
 * **Pipeline Run** - A single run of an ETL pipeline